 Step Two: Application Review

-An Expansion Application will undergo a rigorous financial and operational review in each state to which the Applicant Company submitted the application.
+A Primary Application will undergo a rigorous financial and operational review in the state to which the Applicant Company submitted the application.
 The purpose of the Primary Application is to streamline application processing and the state will make every effort to process a Primary Application as quickly as possible.

-This section provides a guide to understanding the focus of each document of the Expansion Application.
-However, there typically are multiple purposes for the documents.
-Therefore, it is important that applications be complete.
+This section provides a guide to understanding the focus of each requirement of the Primary Application.
+It is important that applications be complete.

 Form 3 Line of Business Matrix